ullaszensar/JUML/USER_GUIDE.md

 - **Tabbed Information**: Attributes, methods, and children are organized in tabs
 - **Child Navigation**: Click on child classes to explore deeper into the hierarchy
 - **Package Filtering**: Filter the hierarchy to focus on classes in a specific package

+### 4. Data Analysis

+The Data Analysis section provides additional insights into your code structure and potential sensitive data.

+#### Demographic Data Analysis
+This tab scans your Java code for fields that might store demographic or personal information.

+Features:
+- **Automated Detection**: Identifies fields related to personal data like names, addresses, gender, etc.
+- **File-level Reports**: Shows which files contain potential sensitive data fields
+- **Occurrence Counting**: Reports how frequently each field appears in the code
+- **Tabular Display**: Each file's data is presented in a clear, organized table

+#### Class Hierarchy Table
+This tab presents class relationships in a searchable, tabular format.

+Features:
+- **Comprehensive View**: Shows all relationships between classes in your codebase
+- **Search Functionality**: Find specific classes and their relationships
+- **Relationship Types**: Displays inheritance, association, dependency, etc.
+- **CSV Export**: Download the complete hierarchy table for offline analysis
+- **Package Information**: See which package each class belongs to

 ## Working with UML Diagrams